Take a stroll through Tom’s Midnight Garden, clamber around the restless landscape, relax with a picnic and find your wild side down by the river!

 - Number of car parking spaces increased by use of current skate ramp location.

-New picnic area
+New basketball area

 Down by the river

 Commissioning the master plan allows us to consider how to use the space we have most effectively, but it is a long-term plan.
 To realise this big vision, it will have to be done in phases and in partnership with different partners in the village.
-Great Shelford Playscape are concentrating on raising funds primarily for the play area and the skate ramp.
+Great Shelford Playscape is concentrating on raising funds primarily for the play area and the skate ramp.

 We would love to hear your views, contact us here.
+These revised plans were first exhibited on March 30th 2017 and we will publish the results in due course.